 About Plyometric Exercise

 Plyometrics offer an advantage for power development over traditional free-weight strength training by training maximal acceleration with lighter loads and no deceleration phase.
 An athlete doing a front squat with full explosive intent will have to decelerate before completion of the lift to avoid leaving the ground or having the barbell leave contact with the shoulders.
-Athletes doing plyometric exercises can give maximum effort through the entire concentric phase without having to decelerate before the movement is complete.
-Despite the lower loading, plyometrics are a very high intensity training method due to the maximum acceleration and landing component.
-As a general rule, athletes may only jump as much and as well as they can land, because all of the power they develop on the concentric phase has to be absorbed upon landing.
-Landing mechanics must be mastered before athletes can safely and effectively increase variety, volume, intensity of jumping exercises.
+Athletes doing plyometric exercises can give maximum effort through the entire concentric (propulsion) phase without having to decelerate before the movement is complete.
+Despite the lower loading, plyometrics are a high intensity training method due to the maximum acceleration and landing component.
+As a general rule, athletes should only jump as much and as well as they can land, because all of the power they develop on the concentric phase has to be absorbed upon landing.
+Rowers must master landing mechanics before increasing variety, volume, intensity of jumping exercises.

-Plyometrics are not for every athlete.
-If an individual has recently recovered from an injury, are they cleared by a medical professional and have they regained enough strength to safely do plyometric exercise?
-If the athlete is a beginner, they may benefit more from focusing on strength training for the early phase of their training before incorporating plyometric exercises.
-Remember that power and strength will develop together in beginner trainees, just by improving overall muscular coordination and force, and conventional strength training offers benefits to maximum strength and muscular development that plyometric training does not necessarily.
+Power and strength will develop together in beginner trainees, just by improving overall muscular coordination and force, and conventional strength training offers benefits to maximum strength and muscular development that plyometric training does not necessarily.
 Advanced plyometric exercises involve high forces on landing and acceleration, and strength training resources typically recommend that athletes be able to squat at least bodyweight for a one-rep maximum, or 60% of bodyweight five times in five seconds as a prerequisite (Davies, Riemann, & Manske, 2015).
-I have more on this in the “exercise progression” section, as well as specific research and recommendations for youth and masters rowers.
+I have more on this ahead in the “exercise progression” section, as well as specific research and recommendations for youth and masters rowers.

 Plyometrics in Rowing Research